ALavault/alavault.github.io/_posts/2020-06-18-gtr_tuto_1_instrument.md

 Note name     | E2| A2| D3| G3| B3| E4

 DIY : Let's tune your guitar !
-1. Pluck the 6th string (the lowest).
+1. Pluck the 6th string (the lowest/biggest).
 2. Turn the tuning peg is one direction : is the pitch lower or higher now ?
 3. Check the tuner : if tuned, it should indicate E2.
 Please note that some tuner only indicate E.
    1. Turn the tuning peg to match the note.